Teaching Text Features (Exploring ELA)

 This image is from the same blog post that I discussed earlier.
 Here, the students are making classroom posters for each of the different text features.
 This is a great way to tie in speaking and listening skills as well as technology skills.

-On the left you see a text features passages and comprehension activities.
-Each of my 1st, 2nd, and 3rd grade sets comes with Lexile-leveled passages and graphic organizers to use with any nonfiction text, whether it’s a text or passage.
+On the left, you see text features passages, and comprehension activities.
+Each of my 1st, 2nd, and 3rd-grade sets comes with Lexile-leveled passages and graphic organizers to use with any nonfiction text, whether it’s a text or passage.

 In the picture on the right, you see task cards and interactive notebook pieces.
 These task cards are included in any of the 1st, 2nd, or 3rd grade sets, too!
 Task cards and notebook pieces can be used independently or with a partner/group.
 They can be used with any text.